AMWA-TV/nmos-content-model/specifications/ContentModel.md

 - **source_id**: the UUID identifying the Source that is the logical origin of the Flow.
 - **parents**: UUIDs referencing all of the Flows that were brought together to create this Flow, for example as a result of a vision mixing operation.
-- **format**: a URI starting with "urn:x-nmos:format:", followed by "video", "audio", "data", or "mux", according to to the type of Flow.
+- **format**: a URI starting with "urn:x-nmos:format:", followed by "video", "audio", "data", or "mux", according to the type of Flow.
 This may be followed by a suffix indicating a more specific type, e.g. "urn:x-nmos:format:video.raw".

 Flows may have the following optional attributes: